monoscope-tech/apitoolkit-landing/docs/sdks/dotnet/dotnetcore/index.md

 ## Monitoring Outgoing Requests

 Outgoing requests are external API calls you make from your API.
-By default, APItoolkit monitors all requests users make from your application and they will all appear in the [API Log Explorer](/docs/dashboard/dashboard-pages/api-log-explorer/){target="\_blank"} page.
+By default, monoscope monitors all requests users make from your application and they will all appear in the [API Log Explorer](/docs/dashboard/dashboard-pages/api-log-explorer/){target="\_blank"} page.
 However, you can separate outgoing requests from others and explore them in the [Outgoing Integrations](/docs/dashboard/dashboard-pages/outgoing-integrations/){target="\_blank"} page, alongside the incoming request that triggered them.

-To monitor outgoing HTTP requests from your application, we provide the `APIToolkitObservingHandler()` handler.
+To monitor outgoing HTTP requests from your application, we provide the `monoscopeObservingHandler()` handler.
 Here's an example of the outgoing requests configuration with this SDK on a sample `/monitor-requests` endpoint that makes an asynchronous `HttpClient` GET request to a sample public endpoint URL.

 ```csharp
 using ApiToolkit.Net;